bclynch/edm/README.md

 - ~~Add genres to artist page~~
     - Maybe some listing of artists by genre?
     - Maybe a filter on events search?
-- Look at affiliate / ref links after live
+- **Look at affiliate / ref links after live**
+    - Shareasale signup - pending
+    - Ticketfly via shareasale - pending
+    - eventbrite - Trying to figure out aff prop on iframe...
+    - axs
+    - Seetickets - Email sent
 - Upload apk to google play store + link on home page for play store + have directions for ios shortcut
     - https://appmaker.xyz/pwa-to-apk/ - Auto create apk with directions for TWA
 - Push notifications